SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/invitation/add-participant.md

 ---
 uid: help-en-invitation-add-participant
 title: Add participants to follow-ups
-description: Inviting contacts to an appointment can be done in different ways, depending on whether it's an internal or an external person, or a resource, such as a meeting room or special equipment.
+description: Inviting contacts to an appointment can be done in different ways.
 This how-to guide will show how you to add participants to an appointment.
-author: SuperOffice RnD
+author: Bergfrid Dias
-so.date: 02.10.2023
+so.date: 10.04.2023
 keywords: diary, follow-up, invitation, participant so.topic: howto
 language: en